dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 **Sample Example**

+- Input

-Input Sentence: The trophy would not fit in the brown suitcase because it was too big.
+Sentence: The trophy would not fit in the brown suitcase because it was too big.
 What was too big? the trophy or the suitcase?

+- Output

 <p align="center">
 <img src='/images/tl_nlp/coref_ex.png' width="90%"/>